datacamp-content-public/courses-sentiment-analysis-in-r-a-tidyverse-approach-charles-copley/slides/chapter_1_106a7c5fade7e64b6db58bda3e72ec16.md

 `@script`
-Unit for tokenizing, or a custom tokenizing function.
-Built-in options are "words" (default), "characters", "character_shingles", "ngrams", "skip_ngrams", "sentences", "lines", "paragraphs", "regex", "tweets" (tokenization by word that preserves usernames, hashtags, and URLS ), and "ptb" (Penn Treebank).
-If a function, should take a character vector and return a list of character vectors of the same length.
+We mentioned earlier that tokens can be different 'pieces' of text like words, sentences, phrases and other sections.
+The unnest_token() function gives the following options:
+"words" (default), "characters", "character_shingles", "ngrams", "skip_ngrams", "sentences", "lines", "paragraphs", "regex",and even "tweets"!

+In the above example we have used n-grams with n=2 to show how two-word combinations exist in the Treasure Island example...

 ---